 The second day took us along the Coronado Trail from Safford to Pinetop-Lakeside with stops at a copper mine, an alpine lodge, and a Native American archaeological site.

-On the third day, we would drive into the heart of the White Mountain Apache Reservation to visit two National Historic Landmarks, tour a ski park, and hike through an environmental reserve.
+On the third day of our Happy Trails road trip, we would drive into the heart of the White Mountain Apache Reservation from Pinetop to Whiteriver to Greer to visit two National Historic Landmarks, tour a ski park, and hike through an environmental reserve.

 Pinetop to Whiteriver to Greer

 Day 3 of our Arizona Road trip would not require packing up because we would be returning to Lake of the Woods Resort for a second night.
-An excursion from Pinetop-Lakeside to three key locations within the Fort Apache Indian Reservation would be the order of the day.
+An excursion from Pinetop to Whiteriver to Greer and three key locations within the Fort Apache Indian Reservation would be the order of the day.

 Historical Note: The White Mountain Apache Tribe retained ownership of this 2,627 square mile tract of their homeland after Chiricahua Apache leader Geronimo surrendered to U.S. troops in 1886.
 This was due primarily to the faithful service of 50 White Mountain Apache scouts who served under General George Crook during the final years of the Apache Wars.